Cracker Barrel Recipes

 Directions

-• Return pasta to pot.
-Add cheese, evaporated milk, and pasta water.
+• Turn the heat to low.
+Immediately add the cubed American cheese, evaporated milk, and reserved pasta water.

-• Stir over medium-low heat until melted and creamy.
+• Stir continuously over low heat for 3-5 minutes until the cheese is completely melted and the sauce is perfectly smooth and creamy.

 Notes